 The first step is to choose where you want to host your blog.
 There are two major categories in the world of web hosting: website builders and self-hosted.
 Website builders are when you pay a monthly subscription fee to a company like Weebly, Squarespace, or WordPress.com, to build a site on their platform, using their tools.

-The other way is to use open-source software like WordPress or a site coded yourself, and choose a hosting company and upload your site there.
+The other way is to use open-source software like WordPress or a site coded yourself, and choose a hosting company, like Devrims, where I just published an interview, and upload your site there.
 The pros of the website builder are the convenience and all-in-one billing for the domain name and hosting, and sometimes email.

 The cons are that if you want to move your site away from that company or add on features they don’t offer, you’re stuck with them.
 With open-source, it’s a bit more work at the start, but you own your content and can move your site to wherever you want to host it as your needs and traffic grow.